terbe2022/uiuc-legislative-intelligence-hub/index.md

 ## Contributors

-This platform is a collaborative effort spanning data engineering, machine learning, and policy analysis.
+The Legislative Intelligence Platform is a collaborative effort spanning data engineering, machine learning, AI-driven analysis, and policy research.

-- Project Lead: Tayler Erbe
-- Visualization and Trend Analysis: Rujida
+**Project Lead:**
+Tayler Erbe, Data Scientist

+**Pipeline Design, Data Ingestion, and Full Platform Development:**
+Tejasri Joshi

+**Search and Filtering Interfaces:**
+Tanvi Lakhani

+**AI Chatbots and Agent Development:**
+Pramod Joshi

+**Legislative Trend Analysis and Probability of Passage Research:**
+Ruchita Alate
+- Conducted research and development on legislative trend analysis and predictive modeling related to probability of passage

-Additional contributors will be added as the project evolves.
+Additional contributors and collaborators will be acknowledged as the platform continues to evolve.

 ---